floriandejonckheere/utu-thesis/thesis/chapters/09-conclusion.typ

 We comprehensively described the architecture of our tool, and discussed the technical implementation details.

 Finally, we evaluated the effectiveness of our solution using a case study on a real-world monolith application.
-We conclude that our solution is able to identify microservice candidates with an acceptable level of quality, and that it can be used as a basis for further research and development in this area.
+We concluded that our solution is able to identify microservice candidates with an acceptable level of quality, and that it can be used as a basis for further research and development in this area.

 #pagebreak()

 == Future considerations

-The research field of automated modularization of monolith applications is still developing, and there are many opportunities for improvements.
+The research field of (semi-)automated modularization of monolith applications is still developing, and there are many opportunities for improvements.
 In recent years, there has been a pickup in the number of publications on this topic, and we expect to see more research papers published in the near future.

 There are several areas where we see potential for improvement in our proposed solution.